nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/IJ_CUSTOM_EVENT.md

-# Custom Events for State Changes
+# Reacting To State Changes

 ## The Re-render Problem